core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ~~~~
 WARNING
-This section requires more works to address the following identified issues:
+This section requires more work to address the following identified issues:

 * Retrieval of past events (e.g. start-time, stop-time)
 * Retrieval of specific events (e.g. filter)